ArmoredTurtle/BoxTurtle-Enclosure/BT_Enclosure_BOM.md

+Sourcing links are breadcrumbs only to help get you in the right direction.
+Verify the component you are ordering is correct for the enclosure before purchasing.

 | Item | Quantity | Note | Source |
 | ---- | -------- | ---- | ------- |
 | 360mm length 2020 aluminum extrusion | 7 | drill and tap per manual | [Misumi](https://us.misumi-ec.com/vona2/detail/110302683920/?HissuCode=HFSFB5-2020-360)